-After taking the summer off, Door County Buy Local is holding the next business networking mixer on Wednesday, November 6, from 5:30 – 7 pm at the new retail outlet of the Chicago-based carrier, U.S. Cellular, located at 1425 Egg Harbor Road, Sturgeon Bay.
+Door County Buy Local is holding their next business networking mixer on Wednesday, February 5, from 5:30 – 7 pm at Harbor Hardware, 7960 Highway 42 in Egg Harbor.

 The Door County Economic Development Corporation (DCEDC) is a public/private partnership dedicated to improving the economic vitality of the county and its residents.
 Founded in 1989, DCEDC has been successful in helping existing businesses create and retain thousands of jobs through a myriad of programs and initiatives.
 Additionally, DCEDC places strong emphasis on fostering entrepreneurial instincts in county residents as well as those who vacation on the Door County Peninsula.
 Door County Economic Development Corporation offices are located within the small business incubator DCEDC founded in 1997 at 185 East Walnut Street in the Sturgeon Bay Industrial Park.

 Learn more about this new Door County Business owner: